Three Disciplines. One Standard.

 We partner with Baltimore’s finest architects and interior designers to execute their vision — with the craftsmanship, deep knowledge, and project management that complex residential work demands.

-Designer-Driven Renovations
+Design-Driven Renovations

 Kitchens, baths, and spaces that deserve their own name.

+Projects include kitchens, baths, wine cellars, home libraries, private studios, steam rooms, and home gyms.
 Our team doesn’t just manage the work — we understand it.
 When drawings need field interpretation, we get it right without sending the designer back to the drafting table.
 Our construction manager built custom millwork for a living before he managed projects.
 When he inspects a cabinet installation, he’s checking it against a standard he can build himself.

 Historical Restoration & Classical Architecture